PolarSPARC |

 The following would be a typical output:

-We have downloaded two pre-built Docker Images from the public Docker Hub registry.
+We have downloaded the pre-built Docker Images from the public Docker Hub registry for a specific version of Ubuntu.
 To create a Docker Container and bring it to life, we need to run the desired Docker Image.

 Is this confusing ???